forestgrape/coronavirus/1_introduction/update_history.md

 - ### Clarifications on Comments
   (25.4.21)
   For conciseness all subjective and off topic remarks are formatted as [comment](../index.md#comments).
-  Sometimes this marking gets forgotten: E.g. in the context of Covid symptoms I mentioned transparency is important, but I also meant overall transparency - marked as comment now.
+Sometimes this annotating got forgotten: E.g. in the context of Covid symptoms I mentioned transparency is important, but I also meant overall transparency - marked as comment now.
   A section on the coronavirus page - with the content that Coronaviruses enter and leave cell preferable from the cell side pointing outwards (apical side) - was titled 'Orientation matters' for quite a long time and in the same section I had written McCray & Co instead of McCray et al. Both formulations were because of a 'cool' sound and no ambiguity or hints were intended (accordingly the section was *not* marked as subjective).
 I acknowledge, that ambiguity was possibly.
     > * The word orientation was used in the sense of positioning  (google-scholar shows quite a few results with 'orientation matters' and most are about physics and also the oxford dictionary lists 'position' as the first meaning).
 However, orientation is used in different contexts and depending on the background, what one thinks when reading 'orientation' can vary - in social contexts, orientation is often used to denote attitudes or sexual orientation.
     > * McCray & Co does *not* imply that the research is business focussed (business focussed = showing and interpreting the results to highlight the benefits of a product instead of an unbiased analysis of the topic), it is outstanding and shows a basics principle of betacoronavirus, namely they mostly live on the surfaces and not within tissues.